Lapland-UAS-Tequ/tequ-iot-soil-moisture-esp32/README.md

 System is designed to 6-12 months without need to change batteries.

 ## Hardware
 Hardware components are built on PCB designed for the project and PCB is placed in industrial IP68 rated enclosure.
+PCB is developed using LibrePCB.

 Enclosure model is Hammond 1555EF17GY.